peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public int[] GetDate();

-Gets the date and time extracted from this message's Date header field.
+Gets the date and time extracted from this message's Date header field (as though GetHeader("date") were called).
 Each element of the array (starting from 0) is as follows:

  * 0 - The year.
-For example, a value 2000 means 2000 C.E.
+For example, the value 2000 means 2000 C.E.

  * 1 - Month of the year, from 1 (January) through 12 (December).